 You have a great idea and want to start a business.
 But do you have what it takes to make it a success?
 Every year, more new small businesses fail than succeed.
 But that shouldn’t stop you — test your idea and yourself by answering these questions.

-Running your own business can mean long, unpredictable days, with little respite until you start to make a profit.
-Reaching that milestone can take years.
+Running a business can challenge your resilience.
+Some business owners work long, unpredictable days with little respite until they make a profit.

 If you’re thinking about going contracting, we have tips, tools and resources that can help.

-There can be big differences between a good idea and an idea that will be a commercial success.
-Often the most successful ideas are the simple ones, like identifying a gap in the market that can be filled with a new product or service, or adapting and improving an existing business idea.
+There can be big differences between a good idea and an idea that will be strong enough to build a business from.
+Often the most commercially successful ideas are the simple ones, like identifying a gap in the market that can be filled with a new product or service, or adapting and improving an existing business idea.

-Taking time to evaluate your idea before you leave your job, borrow money and put your family life on the line is crucial.
+Take time to assess your business idea before you leave your job, borrow money, or make big changes to your life.

 Is your idea for a business going to solve a problem — or tap into an unfilled need — for the public or other businesses?